Hreflang tags are created as a perfect solution for any websites that have multiple versions of different languages.

 Yet, do you know what hreflang tags are and why Magento 2 websites need them?
 Today I’ll help you understand its meanings and application in SEO for Magento 2.

-READ MORE Magento 2 SEO module to optimize your website effectively.
+READ MORE Magento 2 SEO Extension to optimize your website effectively.

 I. What are Hreflang Tags in Magento 2?

 Are hreflang tags as same as meta tags?